psu13/mutable-hakyll/posts/yoneda-speedrun.md

 I am going to do the following dumb thing: having stated a version of the lemma above I'm going to define only the parts of the category theory needed to explain what the lingo means.
-I am going to do the following dumb thing: having stated a version of the lemma above I'm going to define only the parts of the category theory needed to explain what the lingo means.
 There are five or six layers of abstraction that I will try to explain.
 As for the larger meaning of the result itself, you are on your own.
 I won't explain that,